inileshsharma/ETH-PROOF-PROJECT/README.md

 ## Usage

-1. Deploy the `MyToken` contract to a supported Ethereum network.
+1. Deploy the `ETH-PROOF-PROJECT` contract to a supported Ethereum network.

 2. Once deployed, you can interact with the contract by calling the following functions: